Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods

-About a thousand years later, in 1317, a flash of three rays was attested in Tver'( Moscow region).
-The event was registered in Nikonovskaya Letopis \cite{nikonletopis} (see Appendix), where three rays of lights in the sky were mentioned.
-The position of the Milky Way center cannot be seen in the Northern Europe.
-Nevertheless the projection of the lighted Galaxy disc could have been extended far to the Cygnus position and a part of jet went perpendicularly to this plane from the East, see figure~\ref{moscowwithjets}.
+About a thousand years later, in 1317, a flash of three rays was attested in Tver'(Moscow region).
+The event was registered in Nikonovskaya Letopis'\cite{nikonletopis}, where three rays of lights were seen in the sky.
+The position of the Milky Way center cannot be observed in this date.
+Nevertheless, the projection of the lighted Galaxy disk could have been extended up to the Cygnus and a part of jet went perpendicularly to this plane from the East, see figure~\ref{tver}.

-As the figure shows, the second jet, which went around the back side of Earth, can be observed from the western side of horison.
-That is exactly corresponding to the record of chronicle: " two rays were from East and one ray came from West..."!
-The citation in Russian is shown in Appendix.
+As the figure shows, the back side jet, which went around the Earth, appeared from the western side of horizon.
+That is exactly corresponding to the record of chronicle: "two rays were from East and one ray came from West..."!